mattking9/NeoConnect/README.md

 ## Cross-Platform Service

-NeoConnect is implemented as a .NET Worker Service using the `BackgroundService` class, making it suitable for running as a background service on both Windows and Linux (systemd) environments.
+NeoConnect is implemented as a .NET Worker Service, making it suitable for running as a background service on both Windows and Linux (systemd) environments.
 It targets .NET 8, ensuring compatibility across major platforms.

 ## Configuration